Maria Chavez: Collaborations

 She has worked with Christian Marclay and the Whitney Museum of American Art in NYC as part of Christian Marclay: FESTIVAL, has shared the stage with renowned artists such as Pauline Oliveros, Thurston Moore, Phill Niblock and Otomo Yoshihide, and has toured with Christina Carter.
 She has also collaborated with fellow turntablists Otomo Yoshihide, dieb13, and eRikm as part of the Wien Modern festival of contemporary music in Vienna.

+Personal life

+Maria Chavez encountered Pauline Oliveros in Houston, their shared home city, as part of a group of young improvisers aged 17-26.
+Chavez performed her first solo turntable performance in Oliveros' mother Edith's piano studio in the house Oliveros grew up in.
+Chavez would eventually form a friendship and mentorship with Oliveros.